juanicortesl/app-am/client/README.md

 ## Build

-Run `ng build --output-path=../server/public --prod` to build the project.
+Run `ng build --output-path=../server/public ` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests